USC-NSL/ripe-atlas/README.md

 ```

 ###Downloading measurements
-This currently relies on GNU parallel but there are other versions commented out in the source.
+This currently relies on GNU parallel.
+It seems to work with versions >= 20130222 but older versions may have problems.
+There are other implementations of download commented out in the source if parallel is not available but they will be much slower.

 ```
 ./atlas_collect.sh probe-targets-file 4 > results.json